Viktor286/rolling-docs/README.md

 ## Introduction

-**RollingDocs is an experimental, role-based, document-driven, Human-AI collaborative system of development orchestration.**
+**RollingDocs is an experimental, role-based, document-driven, Human-AI team & collaborative system of development orchestration.**

+_On a very high-level, it's a combination of Project/Team Management where everything is a document, everything is a prompt._

 This framework explores a structured approach to managing software development projects where contributions may come from both Human experts and specialized AI models.
 It utilizes a system of version-controlled markdown documents stored directly within the project repository to serve as a shared knowledge base, communication protocol, and operational guide.